 Relationship of elements of ISO 14001:2015 standard relevant for compliance management.

 Internal audits have always been a key element of ISO 14001 in helping to assess the effectiveness of the environmental management system.
-An audit programme needs to be established to ensure that all processes are audited at the required frequency, the focus being on those most critical to the business.
+An audit program needs to be established to ensure that all processes are audited at the required frequency, the focus being on those most critical to the business.
 To ensure that internal audits are consistent and thorough, a clear objective and scope should be defined for each audit.
 This will also assist with auditor selection to ensure objectivity and impartiality.
 To get the best results, auditors should have a working knowledge of what is to be audited, but management must act on audit results.
-This is often limited to corrective action relating to any nonconformities that are found, but there also needs to be consideration of underlying causes and more extensive actions to mitigate or eliminate risk.
-Follow up activities should be performed to ensure that the action taken as a result of an audit is effective.
+This is often limited to corrective action relating to any nonconformities that are found, but there is also needs to be consideration of underlying causes and more extensive actions to mitigate or eliminate risk.
+Follow-up activities should be performed to ensure that the action taken as a result of an audit is effective.
 This clause is largely the same as ISO 14001:2004.

-The main aim of management review is to ensure the continuing suitability, adequacy and effectiveness of the quality management system.
-Only through conducting the review at sufficient intervals (remember, management review does not have to be just one meeting, held once per year), providing adequate information and ensuring the right people are involved can this aim be achieved.
+The main aim of management review is to ensure the continuing suitability, adequacy, and effectiveness of the quality management system.
+Only through conducting the review at sufficient intervals (remember, management review does not have to be just one meeting, held once per year), providing adequate information, and ensuring the right people are involved can this aim be achieved.
 The standard details the minimum inputs to the review process.
 Top management should also use the review as an opportunity to identify improvements that can be made and/or any changes required, including the resources needed.
 The input to management review should include information on;

 - Status of previous actions from management reviews;